 My biggest lessons learned and key takeaways for you:

 - Start with the basics.
 If you’re contemplating making changes or going down a path to heal a health condition, start with the basics first like making sure you’re drinking enough water, eating a diet that’s majority vegetables, and the other basics I mentioned above.
 If you need support and accountability to see it through, reach out to me or another health coach.
 That’s what we’re here for.
-You can email me to schedule a free 20 minute strategy session to help you get started.
+Click here to grab a spot on my calendar.

 - Be your own health detective.
 Do your own research.
 Seek out professionals and experts you trust in real life and online to learn from.
 Don’t be afraid to share your findings with your doctor.
 And if your doctor poo-poo’s them, get a new doc.